Mallydams Wood Education Centre's Hastings Wild Things Project: booking a visit, public events and volunteering

 • Be sympathetic with RSPCA aims and policies

-• Have a reasonable level of fitness for working outside
+• Have a reasonable level of resilience for working outside

 • Be happy to be checked by the Disclosure & Barring Service